 In the United States he also encountered various Christian saints, including Saint John Maximovich of San Francisco and Saint Philaret Voznesensky of New York.
-He was ordained in the Liberal Catholic Church (International) to the priesthood on January 25, 1974, and consecrated a bishop on August 23, 1975.

 For many years Abbot George has researched the identity of Jesus Christ and his teachings with India and Sanatana Dharma, including Yoga.
 It is his conclusion that Jesus lived in India for most of his life, and was a yogi and Sanatana Dharma missionary to the West.
 After his resurrection he returned to India and lived the rest of his life in the Himalayas.